 There are substantial cost differences between a UK national phase and a Euro-PCT application.
 A UK national phase application might incur approximately one-third of the cost of a Euro-PCT to file.
 (An exception to this would be where the PCT application was filed in French or German and there was no intention to file in any other English language territory and so a UK application would incur a translation charge which could otherwise be avoided).
 The cost of responding to examination reports before the UK Intellectual Property Office and the European Patent Office is similar, although UK responses are sometimes simpler and there are fewer formal requirements to comply with in the UK (such as claim feature numbering).
 European patent applications have official grant and printing fees and a requirement to instruct claims translations into two languages, whereas UK applications do not.

 Furthermore, renewal fees are payable annually during the European patent application procedure but only after grant in the UK.
-After grant, a European patent must be validated in territories where it is to take effect and this can be expensive for countries requiring translations of the claims or the entire specification.
+After grant, a European patent must be validated in the territories where it is to take effect and this can be expensive for countries requiring translations of the claims or the entire specification.
+If a European patent is registered as a Unitary patent, the upfront cost is relatively low but renewal fees become large - and a Unitary patent does not cover the UK.
 Accordingly, the UK national phase application procedure will frequently incur total costs which are in the range of a quarter to a half of the costs of a corresponding European regional phase application.
 Thus, a European patent can have a much greater geographical scope.

 Influence of International Search and Examination